FenixEdu/fenixedu.github.io/dev/api/index.md

 ## API Endpoints

 This page essentially lists all the existing endpoints, as well as examples when making invocations.
+While it is not the purpose of this page to describe the business entities exposed by this API, we will try to explain the meaning of each values whenever it is not self-evident.
+The current API exposes four central concepts of the FenixEdu platform: people, spaces, degrees and courses.

+Here, a space represents a resource such as a campus, a building, a building level (floor) or a room.
+A degree represents a set of knowledge offered by a school or university, such that when a student completes the associated studies he/she is eligible for a diploma and is often conferred a corresponding title.
+A course is a concrete unit of teaching that typically lasts one academic term.

+This documentation is applicable to all FenixEdu installations as of version 1.2.0.
+Check your local installation to find out if the API is available.
+Be aware that some institutions may choose to restrict access to the API.

-### Enpoints
+### Endpoints
 * [GET /about](#toc_2)
 * [GET /courses/{id}](#toc_3)
 * [GET /courses/{id}/evaluations](#toc_4)